xpack-dev-tools/openocd-xpack/README-PUBLISH.md

 ### Push the build script git

-In the `xpack-dev-tools/openocd-project` Git repo, if necessary, merge the `xpack-develop` branch into `xpack`.
+In the `xpack-dev-tools/openocd-project` Git repo:

+- if necessary, merge the `xpack-develop` branch into `xpack`.
-Push it to GitHub.
+- push it to GitHub.

-Possibly push the helper project too.
+- possibly push the helper project too.

 ### Run the build scripts